juanselasprilla25/Filtro/README.md

 Filtro de palabras por PRIMERA LETRA

 This project is based on JS functionality to search for characters in the input box, to look for the corresponding match on the data

+Using JS basic functions over a simple web interface to filter over the set parameters based on the user input